GabiAnderson/HackerRank-30-Days-of-Code/README.md

 ## Coding Approach

 My goal is always to complete the challenge first and then attempt to optimize/simplify.
-In instances where I submit multiple solutions, I will upload all submissions here. `Main.cpp` will always be my first submission, and any subsequent `mainX.cpp` files will contain optimized or simplified solutions.
+In instances where I submit multiple solutions, I will upload all submissions here. `main.cpp` will always be my first submission, and any subsequent `mainX.cpp` files will contain optimized or simplified solutions.

 ### Daily Uploads